Summary

 The case gained local and national news coverage but her identity remained undiscovered, leading her to be called “Little Miss Nobody”.
 The community became deeply affected by the case and fundraised to give the child a proper funeral and service in 1960, to which many attended.
 The original law enforcement team did pursue multiple possible leads that matched the child’s description but none were confirmed.
 The case remained stagnant until more than half century later when her body was exhumed in order to obtain a DNA sample.

 UNTHSC did initial DNA testing of the skeletal evidence between 2016 and 2018 and was able to develop an mtDNA profile.
 Later, they were able to also build an STR profile that was uploaded to CODIS but the CODIS profile did not match anyone.
 The case was entered into NamUs as UP10741.
-In 2018, NamUs worked to identify a possible sibling and get a reference DNA swap.
+In 2018, NamUs worked to identify a possible sibling and get a reference DNA sample.
 The comparison was inconclusive and the case stalled again.

 In 2021, the Yavapai County Sheriff's Office continued their pursuit for an identity by partnering with Othram.
 In December 2021, Othram took custody of skeletal remains and Othram scientists used Forensic-Grade Genome Sequencing to build a genealogical DNA profile.
 Despite substantial degradation and extreme non-human DNA burden, a high-quality DNA profile was obtained from the skeletal remains.